Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,527.1933333333334,534.1002333333333.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Can we paint vehicles?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=527&end=535
-This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Will Vehicles be colourable?](./yt-x5oG7A7-dnA.md) [https://www.youtube.com/watch?v=x5oG7A7-dnA](https://www.youtube.com/watch?v=x5oG7A7-dnA)
+This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: When will Vehicles be paintable?](./yt-RG3Oa3un-cg.md) [https://www.youtube.com/watch?v=RG3Oa3un-cg](https://www.youtube.com/watch?v=RG3Oa3un-cg)

 ### Topics